wu12023/wu12023.github.io/_pages/about.md

   - /about.html
 ---

+<strong style="color: red;">Pursuing a Ph.D. journey in multimodal research!
+If you're intrigued and considering collaboration or have insights, reach out via email.
+Let's innovate together!</strong>

 Hi, I’m @[**YimingShi**](https://shiym.top/about/), an undergraduate at the [University of Electronic Science and Technology of China(UESTC)](https://en.uestc.edu.cn/).

 I hold dual degrees in **Finance** and **Computer Science and Technology**.

 I am a member of the **DevOps** team at the on-campus [**Star Studio**](https://github.com/StarStudio) and a member of the [**Center for FutureMedia**](https://cfm.uestc.edu.cn/index)  studying *multimodal*, and I'm deeply passionate about *deep learning*.

 I am very fortunate to be co-advised by [Prof. Yang Yang](https://cfm.uestc.edu.cn/~yangyang/) and [Assoc.
-Prof. Jiwei Wei](https://scholar.google.com/citations?user=2Jmbr6AAAAAJ&hl=zh-CN&oi=ao) from the [Center for Future Media](https://cfm.uestc.edu.cn/index), Department of Computer Science at the [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/).
+Prof. Jiwei Wei](https://scholar.google.com/citations?user=2Jmbr6AAAAAJ&hl=zh-CN&oi=ao) from the [Center for Future Media](https://cfm.uestc.edu.cn/index), Department of Computer Science at the [UESTC](https://en.uestc.edu.cn/).
 As a research trainee since May 2023, my focus has been on *fine-tuning* large multimodal models and investigating *cross-modal* interactions.

 ### News